shoaibrayeen/Data-Structures-and-Algorithms/DATA STRUCTURES/Binary Tree/Check Whether A Binary Tree is Complete Or Not/readMe.md

 ```

-The following tree is a perfect binary tree
+The following tree is a complete binary tree

                10
            /       \